A tutorial on learning from preferences and choices with Gaussian Processes: Utility function based learning.

 Finally, we must mention that in many applications we do not observe preferences, but only the choices of a subject, that is the options the subject has selected among the given alternatives.
+For example, in e-commerce, we may only observe which item a user clicks on among several displayed options, without knowing their full preference ordering.
 Therefore, we must also be able to \textit{learn from choice data}.
-Under some rationality assumptions in the way individuals make choices, it is still possible to learn the underlying utility function(s), which determines the subject's choices.
+Under some \textit{rationality} assumptions in the way individuals make choices, it is still possible to learn the underlying utility function(s) which determines the subject's choices.
 In economics, stating the conditions of rationality that make this possible is referred to as the \textit{revealed preference theory} \citep{samuelson1938note}.